-Below is a photograph of most of things that you would expect to see in the average Italian kitchen, allowing for some regional differences perhaps.
+Below is a photograph of many of the normal contents of our kitchen or what we would describe as the Italian Kitchen Essentials, ie. most of things that you would expect to see in the average Italian kitchen, allowing for some regional differences perhaps.
 How some of these items are normally used has already been described in articles in Cooking the Italian Way and others will be discussed in future articles.

 We'll start at twelve o’clock in the photograph and go round clockwise:

 1. Extra virgin olive oil: Two bottles always open and in use, both DOP in this case, one from Puglia for cooking and the more expensive Baldaccini from Lucca for salads, dripping onto bread or bruschetta or finishing dishes with a flourish.
 Like many Italians who are serious about food, we always have a range of olive oils because lighter, less intense olive oil goes better with delicate fish dishes for example.

 2. Dried oregano behind the olive oil and next to it fresh celery for the soffritto.